David Shepherd (producer): Career

-Producer and Improv innovator

 Playwrights Theatre Club

-In 1953 Shepherd was one of the co-founders along with Paul Sills and Eugene Troobnick of the Playwrights Theatre Club in Chicago.
+In 1953, Shepherd co-founded the company along with Paul Sills and Eugene Troobnick, of the Playwrights Theatre Club in Chicago.
 The theatre was noted for its original treatment of classic plays as well as original works.

-Other members and participants included Elaine May, Sheldon Patinkin, Rolf Forsberg, Mike Nichols, Joyce Piven, Josephine Forsberg, Ed Asner, Barbara Harris, and many more.

-The Playwright's Theatre Club led to the creation of The Compass Players and later The Second City.
+Other members and participants included Elaine May, Sheldon Patinkin, Rolf Forsberg, Mike Nichols, Joyce Piven, Josephine Forsberg, Ed Asner, and Barbara Harris.
+The Playwright's Theatre Club led to the creation of the Compass Players and later the Second City.

 Compass Players

-In 1955 Shephered and Paul Sills founded The Compass Players, the forerunner of The Second City.
+In 1955, Shepherd and Paul Sills founded The Compass Players, the forerunner of The Second City.
 Compass launched the careers of Mike Nichols, Elaine May, Jerry Stiller, Alan Alda, Alan Arkin, Barbara Harris, and Shelley Berman (to name a few) and started a revolution in entertainment.

-Shepherd, in Mark Siska's documentary Compass Cabaret ’55, about the birth of modern improvisation, stated his reasons for founding the Compass Players, “Theater in New York was very effete and based on three-act plays and based on verbiage and there was not much action,” he said.
-“I wanted to create a theater that would drag people off the street and seat them not in rows but at tables and give them something to drink, which was unheard of in [American] theater.”
+In Mark Siska's documentary Compass Cabaret ’55, about the birth of modern improvisation, Shepherd stated his reasons for founding the Compass Players: “Theater in New York was very effete and based on three-act plays and based on verbiage and there was not much action.
+I wanted to create a theater that would drag people off the street and seat them not in rows but at tables and give them something to drink, which was unheard of in [American] theater.”

 The Compass eventually opened in St. Louis, Philadelphia, New York, and Washington.

 Community Makers

-In 1971, Shepherd produced the Community Makers in New York City.
+In 1971, Shepherd established the Community Makers in New York City.
 Assisted by Howard Jerome Gomberg, the organization was created to correct ailing communities by using improvisation as a people’s theatre, and was housed at the Space for Innovative Development, 344 W. 36th Street, New York.

 Responsive Scene radio show

-In 1972, Shepherd produced the Responsive Scene radio show which aired on WRVR-FM, a public radio station owned and operated by The Riverside Church in the City of New York.
-Responsive Scene was an hour-long improvised show with a round-table of professional actors performing from call-in suggestions from their audience of over 40,000 listeners.
+In 1972, Shepherd produced the Responsive Scene radio show which aired on WRVR-FM, a public radio station owned and operated by the Riverside Church in New York City.
+Responsive Scene was an hour-long improvised show with professional actors performing from call-in suggestions from their audience of over 40,000 listeners.